dzhou8/QuickPnL/README.md

 ## Additional Examples

-Here are a few other promisng strategies I found myself using QuickPnL — each showing a Sharpe ratio around 1.0.
+Here are a few other promisng strategies I found myself using QuickPnL, each with a Sharpe ratio around 1.0.

-I’ve intentionally left out the parameters — but feel free to reach out if you're curious.
+I’ve intentionally left out the parameters, but feel free to reach out if you're curious.

 ![Strategy 3](demo/strategy3.png)
 ![Strategy 2](demo/strategy2.png)